Curtinp/Curtinp/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm Curtin Pete 👋

 ![Profile Views](https://komarev.com/ghpvc/?username=yourusername&color=blue)

 ## About Me

-Hi, I'm [Your Name], a passionate developer from [Your Country].
+Hi, I'm I'm Curtin Pete, a passionate developer from ChengDu.
 I specialize in [Your Specialization], and I love contributing to open-source projects and building innovative solutions.

 - 🔭 I’m currently working on [Your Project]
 - 🌱 I’m currently learning [New Skill or Technology]
 - 👯 I’m looking to collaborate on [Type of Projects]
 - 💬 Ask me about [Topics you are interested in]
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: curtinp118@gmail.com
 - ⚡ Fun fact: [A fun fact about you]

 ## Skills and Technologies